-16. Disability Accommodation in the Resolution Process
+16. Disabilities Accommodation in the Resolution Process

-The University of Mount Union is committed to providing reasonable accommodations and support to qualified students, employees, or others with disabilities to ensure equal access to the Resolution Process at University of Mount Union.
-Anyone needing such accommodations or support should contact the director of student accessibility services or the director of human resources or designee, as appropriate, who will review the request and, in consultation with the person requesting the accommodation, and the CDO & Senior Title IX Administrator or Title IX Co-coordinator, determine which accommodations are appropriate and necessary for full participation in the process.
+The University of Mount Union is committed to providing reasonable accommodations and support to qualified students, employees, or others with disabilities to ensure equal access to the resolution process at University of Mount Union.
+Anyone needing such accommodations or support should contact the Director of Student Accessibility Services or the Director of Human Resources or designee, as appropriate, who will review the request and, in consultation with the person requesting the accommodation, and the Title IX co-coordinator, determine which accommodations are appropriate and necessary for full participation in the process.